 However, if there is even a small spark or you still have feelings, just be aware that regular texting might make the relationship more complicated, especially if your ex doesn’t feel that same way.

 If You Have Children Together

-It’s very acceptable to text an ex when organizing a kid, whether it’s school, sports, babysitting, or a social event.
+It’s very acceptable to message an ex when organizing a kid’s schedule, whether it’s for school, sports, babysitting, or a social event.
 If you don’t get along with your ex, texting is even better in this scenario because you don’t actually have to talk on the phone and you can minimize your contact with the child’s father or mother!